snikhil20/Get-lyrics/README.md

-# My Repo
+# Lyrics

-This repo shows my work
+This html file when executed shows the lyrics of the song you want.